bbc/psammead/packages/components/psammead-podcast-promo/README.md

 This component is a basic `div` that is styled to be used as the wrapper around any individual episode or series within the podcast promo section.

-Child components can apply the `podcast-promo__hover` class, which will apply a `text-decoration: underline` property when the card is hovered
+Child components can apply the `podcast-promo--hover` class, which will apply a `text-decoration: underline` property when the card is hovered

 ### Components: `PodcastPromo.Card.Link`